thatrandomfrenchdude/SmoLoRA/CONTRIBUTING.md

 4. Make your changes
 5. Add tests for your changes
 6. Run the test suite to ensure everything passes
+7. Add relevant documentation for your changes
+8. Ensure your code adheres to the style guidelines
-7. Submit a pull request
+9. Submit a pull request

 ## Development Setup